It’s a pandemic. Conservation areas have never been so important.

 It was easy to overlook the boardwalks and trails that wind through our neighbourhoods; easy to put off a walk in the woods until another day.
 We filled our lives with endless extra curriculars, social obligations and errands that took priority over the simple act of getting outside.

-Our conservation areas have seen a 30 per cent bump in visitors this year, each of them looking for a safe and welcoming outdoor space to take a break from the bad news and escape their ever-shrinking homes.
+Our conservation areas have seen a 50 per cent bump in visitors since the pandemic began, each of these newcomers looking for a safe and welcoming outdoor space to take a break from the bad news and escape their ever-shrinking homes.

 And what did they discover?